TouchBistro/tb/README.md

 Try running `tb --help` or `tb up --help` to see what else you can do.

+## tb ios
+`tb` provides the ability to run iOS apps through the iOS Simulator.
+For more information see the [tb ios docs](docs/ios.md).

 ## Commands

 `tb` comes with a lot of convenient commands.
 See the documentation [here](docs/tb.md) for the command documentation.